oxivanisher/role-wifi/README.md

 wifi
 ====

 This role configures the wifi connections.
 It is targetted primarilly at Raspberry Pis but should work on other platforms.
 It handles connections with wpa_supplicant for Raspberry Pi OS < 12 (bookworm) and also connections using NetworkManager for newer releases.
+It configures the connection priority to the position in the list within `wifi_networks`, where the first element has the highest priority.

 As always: Use at your own risk!